cztomczak/cefpython/docs/Tutorial.md

 in the browser object and then uses Pillow image library to save it as a PNG image.

+The screenshot example could be further extended, so that it makes a screenshot of the whole page no matter how long it is.
+Detecting page length could be done in Javascript and then communicated back with Python using [Javascript bindings](#javscript-integration).
+After whole page length is known a call to browser.WasResized() should be done so that GetViewRect and OnPaint are called again.

 At the end, it is worth noting that there is yet an another option for off-screen rendering named [windowless_frame_rate](../api/BrowserSettings.md#windowless_frame_rate) (can be passed to [CreateBrowserSync](../api/cefpython.md#createbrowsersync)),